Time Team: Revival

 In December 2020, producer Tim Taylor announced that Time Team would begin airing episodes on a YouTube channel called "Time Team Classics".
 Taylor also announced the launch of the Time Team Patreon page, allowing fans to financially support efforts to revive the series.
 On 29 January 2021, the project exceeded its goal of 3,000 patrons.

 On 17 May 2021, Taylor made an announcement on the return of the series, with episodes planned to air for free on the YouTube channel.
-Confirmed team members included Carenza Lewis, John Gater, Helen Geake, Stewart Ainsworth, Raysan Al-Kubaisi, Neil Emmanuel, Naomi Sewpaul, Matt Williams, Henry Chapman, Dani Wootton, Brigid Gallagher, Neil Holbrook, Suzannah Lipscomb, Jimmy Adcock, Natalie Haynes, Derek Pitman, Lawrence Shaw, Pete Spencer, and several returning production team members.
+Confirmed team members included Carenza Lewis, John Gater, Helen Geake, Stewart Ainsworth, Raysan Al-Kubaisi, Neil Emmanuel, Naomi Sewpaul, Matt Williams, Henry Chapman, Dani Wootton, Brigid Gallagher, Neil Holbrook, Suzannah Lipscomb, Jimmy Adcock, Natalie Haynes, Derek Pitman, Lawrence Shaw, Hilde van der Heul, Pete Spencer, and several returning production team members.

 In September 2021, it was announced that Gus Casely-Hayford and Natalie Haynes would present the revived series.